Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 It's only happenstance that we're assigning this ACL at class scope.
-An ACL can be attached to an object *instance* too; this is how "row level security" can be achieved in :mod:`repoze.bfg` applications.
+An ACL can be attached to an object *instance* too; this is how "row level security" can be achieved in :mod:`pyramid` applications.
 We actually only need *one* ACL for the entire system, however, because our security requirements are simple, so this feature is not demonstrated.